micro-os-plus/micro-test-plus-xpack/README.md

 - `--verbose`: show all expectations, regardless of the result
 - `--quiet`: show only test suite totals
 - `--silent`: suppress all output and only return the exeit code

+### Memory footprint

+The memory footprint of unit tests based on µTest++ is definitely smaller than that of traditional C++ testing framework, since the `iostream` library is not used.

+However, the use of templates for implementing the comparators and operators should be carefully observed for platforms with really limited amounts of memory, since each pair of different operands contributes to the program size.

+At the limit, µTest++ can be used only with regular boolean expressions, without custom comparators and operators, and still be able to provide the basic functionality of testing various conditions, but without the optional features of displaying the actual values compared.

+Also please note that the memory footprint on debug, with `-O0`, is significantly larger than on release.
+If necessary, the optimization for the debug build can be increased to `-Og`, and save some memory.

 ### Build & integration info